-8. Prior to the commencement of the use, the development shall be connected to Council's reticulated sewerage system, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+9. Connection to Council's reticulated sewerage system shall be retained to the subject site, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), at no cost to Council.

 The developer shall provide all necessary sewer infrastructure to enable the development to be serviced to relevant engineering standards and to the satisfaction of Council.

-PUBLIC UTILITIES

-9. The development shall be connected to an adequate electricity and telecommunications supply system, at no cost to Council.

-ROADS AND VEHICLES
+Any required plumbing work must be carried out by a licenced plumber with the appropriate approvals.

-10. All site accesses, from the edge of the existing bitumen to the property boundary, shall be constructed to a residential standard in accordance with Schedule 6.2.1 - Standard Drawing in Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+PUBLIC UTILITIES 10.
+Connection to reticulated electricity and telecommunications supply shall be retained to the lot, at no cost to Council.
+ROADS AND VEHICLES 11.
+All site accesses, from the edge of the existing bitumen to the property boundary, shall be constructed, or upgraded if required, to a commercial standard in accordance with Schedule 6.2.1 - Standard Drawing in Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2) , to the satisfaction of and at no cost to Council.

-All vehicle accesses are to be constructed to Lees Street, with no vehicular access to be provided to Riverton Road.

 Crossovers shall be either constructed or bonded prior to the commencement of the use.
 The developer shall contact Council's Engineering Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite.
+A qualified Council Officer may inspect construction works at the request of the development to ensure compliance with this condition.
+12. Nine (9) sealed and delineated car parking spaces shall be supplied on-site, in accordance with the relevant Australian Standard.
+AS 2890.1 Off Street Parking applies to the rear parking spaces, and AS 2890.5 On Street Parking applies to the proposed accessible parking space on Marshall Street.
+The developer shall pay a contribution to Council of \$2,500 per parking space, for any car parking spaces that cannot be provided on-site.
+Car parking areas shall be either constructed or bonded prior to the commencement of the use.
+The developer shall contact Council's Engineering Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite.
 A qualified Council Officer may inspect construction works at the request of the developer to ensure compliance with this condition.
+LANDSCAPING 13.
+At all times while the use continues, all existing landscaping on site shall be retained and maintained, to the satisfaction of and at no cost to Council.